 Nearly all Australians believe that we should avoid causing unnecessary suffering to sentient beings as much as possible.
-As the draft Conditions state "animal welfare is becoming increasingly important to the general public."
+As the draft standards state "animal welfare is becoming increasingly important to the general public."

-We believe that the Proposed Condistions should reflect community expectations.
+The Stage 2 Issues Paper mentions that there is a "high level of community interest in the welfare of exported livestock" and that "the standards do not meet community expectations for the welfare of animals."
 We note that, according to the 2017 Victorian Animal Welfare Action Plan, there is strong public support for the welfare of animals, stating that 98% of Victorians rate protecting the welfare of animals as important or very important and 75% feel the welfare of animals should be better protected.